 product and the brand, form the backbone of the 24 design factors.
 The third area is realization, which contains all the questions relating to implementation.

-Although they originated in the brain of a product designer, the 24 design factors are also fully applicable to brand projects.
-In fact, it's very useful to think of the subject of a branding task as a product.
+Although developed from the perspective of a product designer, the 24 design factors are also fully applicable to brand projects.
+In fact, it is very useful to think of the object of a branding task as a product.
 Even if it is a software interface or a flyer: the questions "What is the purpose and what is the product environment?" make perfect sense here too.

 A universal tool in development